-Santa Barbara is the original, but not the only, AutoCamp in California.
-You get a similar ambience at the Russian River location in Sonoma County, but the lodging options are expanded, with 10 luxury safari tents in addition to 20 Airstreams.
-The activities are a little different too: Walk down to the Russian River to swim or canoe, play lawn games, or lounge by a fire pit inside or outside the mid-century-modern-style clubhouse.
+Each AutoCamp in California has its own distinctive ambience, and site-specific amenities.
+At the Russian River location in Sonoma County, for instance, the lodging options include 10 luxury safari tents as well as 20 Airstreams.
+Here, you can walk down to the Russian River to swim or canoe, play lawn games, or lounge by a fire pit inside or outside the mid-century-modern-style clubhouse.
 The 3,000-square-foot building also offers a store to stock up on snacks and local beer and wine.

 Opened in 2019, AutoCamp Yosemite is the largest and most remote site, near the historic mountain town of Mariposa.
 Guests can enjoy many of the same amenities, plus a heated pool, mid-century modern clubhouse, and a pond with a paddleboat and canoe.
 Yosemite National Park is about 40 miles away and accessible via a daily shuttle.